 Outside of visit volume and visit types, revenue cycle management has the biggest impact on your revenue potential.
 More often than not, when something happens on the back end of the rev cycle, like rejections or denials, it’s a sign that something went wrong on the front end.

-That’s why successfully managing the revenue cycle means setting up your own internal processes to ensure things like:
+That’s why healthcare revenue cycle management success means setting up your own internal processes to ensure things like:

 Get the most from your revenue cycle management by using our front desk checklist PDF to ensure cleaner billing.